DESCRIPTION

 Experience:

-The equivalent of two (2) years of full-time experience in the class of Fire Department Specialist Clerk or in an equivalent or higher-level clerical/secretarial class within the Alameda County Fire Department.
+The equivalent of three (3) years of full-time experience in the classification of Fire Department Secretary II, or in an equivalent or higher-level secretarial or administrative support classification in the County of Alameda classified service.

 OR II